finos/FDC3/docs/context/ref/Indicator.md

 ---
 # `Indicator`

-An Indicator is a function or transformation performed on data.
+An Indicator is a function or transformation performed on data and used to measure current conditions as well as to forecast trends.
 It is usually seen plotted on a financial chart.
 This context type is a good example of a building block which can be used as a component of another context type, such as [Chart](Chart).

 Indicators usually utilize some input arguments.
 This specification enumerates some of the more common ones.